 You may think no one has ever made you feel like this and you can’t help but be amazed at the chemistry, or electricity between you and this new love.
 Many relationships start this way.
-But sadly those involved don’t take the time to get to know each other before jumping into something serious, heartbreak can happen in the end.
+But sadly, if you don’t take the time to get to know each other before jumping into something serious, heartbreak can happen in the end.

 Often these kinds of relationships built on infatuation can die as quickly as they spring up.
 Wikipedia defines infatuation as: the state of being completely carried away by unreasoning passion or love; addictive love.
 Infatuation usually occurs at the beginning of a relationship.
 It is characterized by urgency, intensity, sexual desire, and or anxiety, in which there is an extreme absorption in another.